Class Iteration<T>

 public final Stream<T> iterate()

-Starts iteration over the generated elements.
+Starts iteration over the emitted elements.

 Because an Iteration instance is stateful and mutable, iterate() can be called at most once per instance.